meta-pixel

 Building Block/Construction Area:

-Add Pond animals, foam lily pads, green and blue rocks.
+Add pond animals, foam lily pads, green and blue rocks.
 Attach a fish net to the floor have children build in it around it, on top.
-Post photos using traditional fishing methods ie.. lobster traps, gaffing in rivers, setting net, using dip nets, fishing lager items with harpoons, using weirs and fish wheels.
+Post photos using Indigenous fishing methods to learn about traps, gaffing, nets, using dip nets, harpoons, weirs and fish wheels.

 Lofty Ideas:

-Decorate under your loft to resemble a pond.
-Blue mats, paper, material can be used to make your pond.
-Add rubber ducks, frogs, tadpoles, fish, beavers, plastic lilies, dragon flies, or make bulrushes out of cardboard.
-Add logs so children can make beaver dams.
-Have fishing rods, tackle boxes, plastic worms, bugs, tackle, fishing hats, vests on the top part of the loft so children can pretend to fish.
-You can also make your own stick rods with clothes pins so children can “catch” fish and other items.
-Traditional fishing tools can be made such as gaffing poles.
+Decorate under your loft as a pond using blue mats, paper, or fabric.
+Add rubber ducks, frogs, tadpoles, fish, beavers, plastic lilies, dragon flies.
+Make bulrushes out of cardboard, or gather some to bring in as a bouquet.
+Add logs for making beaver dams.
+In the loft, supply toy fishing rods, tackle boxes, plastic worms, bugs, tackle, hats, vests for play fishing!
+Make your own stick rods with clothes pins, so children can help each other “catch” fish.
+Consider incorporating Indigenous fishing techniques and tools, such as gaffing poles.

 Reading Area: